JayBeavers/Reflecta/README.md

 Reflecta is four Arduino libraries and one NodeJS client:

-- [ReflectaFramesSerial](https://github.com/JayBeavers/Reflecta/tree/master/ReflectaFramesSerial) packages byte[] data into frames over a stream, adds Sequence to detect lost frames, and adds Checksum to detect data corruption.
+- [ReflectaFramesSerial](https://github.com/JayBeavers/Reflecta/blob/master/ReflectaFramesSerial.md) packages byte[] data into frames over a stream, adds Sequence to detect lost frames, and adds Checksum to detect data corruption.
 Uses the Arduino Serial library for communications, a future Raw Hid implementation is planned.

-- [ReflectaFunctions](https://github.com/JayBeavers/Reflecta/tree/master/ReflectaFunctions) is a remote function calling protocol that builds on top of ReflectaFrames.
+- [ReflectaFunctions](https://github.com/JayBeavers/Reflecta/blob/master/ReflectaFunctions.md) is a remote function calling protocol that builds on top of ReflectaFrames.
 Arduino functions are registered by calling _bind(interfaceId, function pointer)_.

   ReflectaFunctions uses a stack-based approach to calling functions. push() parameters on the stack, invoke function(s), functions pop() their parameters off the stack and push() their return values back on.

   ReflectaFunctions exposes bind() and queryInterface() to determine which interfaces (e.g. function groups) are on the Arduino.

-- [ReflectaArduinoCore](https://github.com/JayBeavers/Reflecta/tree/master/ReflectaArduinoCore) is a binding of the Arduino core library functions such as pinMode, digitalRead, analogWrite to the 'ARDU1' interface.
+- [ReflectaArduinoCore](https://github.com/JayBeavers/Reflecta/blob/master/ReflectaArduinoCore.md) is a binding of the Arduino core library functions such as pinMode, digitalRead, analogWrite to the 'ARDU1' interface.

-- [ReflectaHeartbeat](https://github.com/JayBeavers/Reflecta/tree/master/ReflectaHeartbeat) is a library for reading digital and analog pins very efficienctly, calling functions and gathering their results into a data packet, and sending the results at a fixed frequency to the host PC.
+- [ReflectaHeartbeat](https://github.com/JayBeavers/Reflecta/blob/master/ReflectaHeartbeat.md) is a library for reading digital and analog pins very efficienctly, calling functions and gathering their results into a data packet, and sending the results at a fixed frequency to the host PC.
 ReflectaHeartbeat is optimized to quickly gather data off the Arduino while effectively sharing the CPU by using asynchronous polling inside loop() rather than delay().

-- [node-reflecta](https://github.com/jaybeavers/node-reflecta) is a NodeJS library built on top of node-serialport.  node-reflecta uses ReflectaFunctions to queryInterface and dynamically load javascript objects for the Arduino libraries.
+- [node-reflecta](https://github.com/jaybeavers/node-reflecta) is a [NodeJS](http://nodejs.org/)npm library built on top of [node-serialport](https://github.com/voodootikigod/node-serialport).  node-reflecta uses ReflectaFunctions to queryInterface and dynamically load javascript objects for the libraries installed on the Arduino using [npm](http://howtonode.org/introduction-to-npm).

 ---